tomwolfe/metamorphic-core/README.md

   -d '{"code": "def add(a, b):\n  \"\"\"Adds two numbers.\"\"\"\n  return a + b\n\nprint(add(1, 2))"}'
 ```
 Check the response for `code_quality` results alongside `ethical_analysis`.
+The `code_quality` section will now also be present in the response.

 ### System Requirements <a name="system-requirements"></a>
 - **Python**: 3.11+ is required for optimal performance and compatibility.